pgRouting/pgrouting/doc/coloring/pgr_bipartite.rst

 - The algorithm works in undirected graph only.
 - The returned values are not ordered.
 - The algorithm checks graph is bipartite or not.
 If it is bipartite then it returns the node along with two colors `0` and `1` which represents two different sets.
-- If graph is not bipartite then algorithm returns empty row.
+- If graph is not bipartite then algorithm returns empty set.
 - Running time: :math:`O(V + E)`

 Signatures